xdrip/xdrip_docs/docs/use/update.md

     You can upgrade and downgrade xDrip+ just installing a newer or an older version on top of the current one.
     Uninstalling xDrip+ might lead to complete and unrecoverable data loss if you don't [backup](../../troubleshoot/reinstall/#reinstall-xdrip).

-!!!warning
 Only xDrip+ official versions can use this feature.
 If you installed a [forked version](../../install/download/#forked-versions), only the author can provide upgrades.

 !!!note
     Updating xDrip+ is completely transparent and will not require any specific actions on your current sensor.